cvblab/anomaly_localization_vae_gcams/README.md

 In this work, we benchmark the proposed method on unsueprvised anomaly segmentation using the popular Brats19' dataset of brain MRI images.
-You can find it in the following link: https://drive.google.com/file/d/1NgHMcIcfVGcoAYWd0ABI6AEZCkpFpvJ8/view?usp=sharing

-Please, download the MRI volumes and allocate then in ./data/ folder.
+You can find it in the following link: https://drive.google.com/file/d/1NgHMcIcfVGcoAYWd0ABI6AEZCkpFpvJ8/view?usp=sharing Download the MRI volumes and allocate then in ./data/ folder.

 ###### Preprocess data
 MRI volumes are preprocessed to satisfy the unsupervied paradigm.
 The full process is described in the manuscript.
 We provide the following function to process the previously downloaded dataset, including train/val/test splits.